EttusResearch/uhd/host/docs/rfnoc/rfnoc_fpga.md

 ### AXI-Stream Control (Low-level Interface)

 AXI-Stream Control (AXIS-Ctrl) defines an interface and a packet format to encode control transactions in a standard 32-bit wide AXI-Stream bus.
 Regardless of the CHDR widths, AXIS-Ctrl will always be 32-bit wide.
 The data transferred over this interface is identical to the payload of a CHDR control packet except for the top 32 bits of the first payload line.
 All other fields are identical.
 Table \ref memory_layout_of_an_axis_ctrl_packet_anchor "Memory layout of an AXIS-Ctrl packet" shows the various fields of an AXIS-Ctrl packets formatted with a 32-bit word width.
 Note that the payload is identical to that of the \ref mem_layout_chdr_payload_ctrl_anchor "CHDR payload of a control packet", except for the second line in the packet.
-The fields are described in \ref chdr_control_field_definitions_anchor "CHDR control field definitions" and Table \ref additional_axis_ctrl_field_definitions_anchor "Additional AXIS-Ctrl field definitions".
+The fields are described in \ref chdr_control_field_definitions_anchor "CHDR control field definitions", Table \ref control_packet_field_usage "Control transaction field usage", and Table \ref additional_axis_ctrl_field_definitions_anchor "Additional AXIS-Ctrl field definitions".

 AXIS-Ctrl packets traverse over the control network which consists of the control crossbar.
 This network is different for the typical CHDR network in RFNoC.
 It allows transactions to originate from and terminate in any NoC block in the device, despite the static data connections.
 The host software can issue an AXIS-Ctrl transaction going to any FPGA block and any FPGA block can send a transaction to any other FPGA block or to software.
 It is also possible to communicate with blocks in different devices.
 These are defined as *remote transactions* and require the use of two additional fields, `RemDstEPID` and `RemDstPort`.